-- Training sessions for TAs on effective interactions with pupils and improving pupil independence, with gap tasks in-between
+TAs receive two half-day training sessions on effective interactions with pupils and improving pupil independence.

-- Training sessions for teachers on planning lessons and organising classrooms effectively to capitalise on the TA training.
+Teachers receive one twilight session on planning lessons and organising classrooms, to capitalise on the TA training.

-MITA was originally conceived in response to the Deployment and Impact of Support Staff (DISS) study, which found that lower-achieving pupils receiving the most support from TAs made less progress than similar pupils receiving less TA support.
-The research – which feeds into the Teaching and Learning Toolkit entry on Teaching Assistants – found that, after controlling for pupil characteristics, it was the decisions made by school leaders and teachers about TAs, and not TAs’ own actions, that best explained the findings.
-The findings suggest that deploying, training and preparing TAs more effectively could reverse this effect.
+The MITA programme was developed in response to the Deployment and Impact of Support Staff (DISS) study, which found that pupils receiving the most support from teaching assistants (TAs) made less progress than similar pupils receiving less TA support.
+The effects were most pronounced for the groups of pupils TAs support most often: lower-attaining pupils and those with special educational needs and disabilities (SEND).
+The study found that it was the decisions made by school leaders and teachers about how TAs were deployed and prepared that had the most influence over the impact of TA support.